saydfuad/lipaadaDocs/topics/Book.md

 # Book.md

----
-this section under the **Library Module** in LIPA ADA is designed to help manage and organize all book records in the school library.
+This section under the **Library Module** in LIPA ADA is designed to help manage and organize all book records in the school library.
 It allows librarians or administrators to view, add, edit, and delete books efficiently.
----

 ## Navigation Steps:
 Step 1: Access the Library Module